pninave/hmlet/README.md

 Note : All photos will be ordered ASC/DESC based on "published" date.

 12. /my-photos :
-Only user related photos will be accessed in ASC/DESC order using query parameter:
+Only photos owned by logged in user will be retunred in `ASC`/`DESC` order using query parameter:
 /my-photos?order=ASC

 13. /photo/<int:photo_id> :
-get photo based on photo_id parameter
+Get photo based for given photo_id in path parameter.

 14. /my-drafts :
+By default, upload photo saves photo as draft.
-return all drafted photos which are not published.
+Returns all drafted photos which are not published.
-Drafted photos are one with posted = 0 flag.
+Drafted photos are idnetified with flag value `posted` = 0 in response.
-Can be eaccessed in ASC/DESC order by using query param.
+Can be eaccessed in `ASC`/`DESC` order by using query param.